microsoft/FourQlib/FourQ_ARM_side_channel/README.md

 # FourQlib v3.0 (C Edition):
 # Optimized implementation for 32-bit ARM and ARM Cortex-M4 with side-channel countermeasures

+This implementation includes scalar multiplication, ECDH and digital signature algorithms protected with a set of efficient countermeasures that have been especially tailored for FourQ to minimize the risk of timing attacks, simple and differential side-channel analysis (SSCA/DSCA), correlation and collision attacks, including specialized attacks such the doubling attack, the refined power attack (RPA), zero-value point attacks (ZVP), same value attacks (SVA), exceptional procedure attacks, invalid point attacks, and small subgroup attacks.

+More details can be found in: "FourQ on embedded devices with strong countermeasures against side-channel attacks", by Zhe Liu, Patrick Longa, Geovandro Pereira, Oscar Reparaz, and Hwajeong Seo.
+Preprint to be available soon.

+**SECURITY NOTE:** no software implementation is able to guarantee 100% side-channel security.
+In some cases, certain powerful attacks such as template attacks can be carried out using a single target trace, making any randomization or masking technique useless.
+Moreover, the issue gets more complicated for embedded devices that lack access to a good source of randomness.
+Since many SCA attacks closely depend on the underlying hardware, it is recommended to include additional countermeasures at the software and hardware levels depending on the targeted platform.
+Also, note that hardware countermeasures are usually required to properly deal with most sophisticated invasive attacks.
+Finally, note that the hash function implementation used by SchnorrQ is not protected against side-channel attacks.

 ## Contents

 The `FourQ_ARM_side_channel` folder contains: